MoeHamoud/android-interview-questions/README.md

 * **What is the support library?
 Why was it introduced?** - [Learn from here](https://developer.android.com/topic/libraries/support-library)

 * **What is Android Data Binding?** - [Learn from here](https://developer.android.com/topic/libraries/data-binding/index.html)

+    The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.

 * **How to check if Software keyboard is visible or not?** - [Learn from here](https://blog.mindorks.com/how-to-check-the-visibility-of-software-keyboard-in-android)